bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 - Manual of the Order of the Palatine Eye
 	- Razvan does not recognize it
 	- Torrin does not recognize it
-	- Emani does not recognize it
+	- Ludmilla does not recognize it
 	- Ihrin does not recognize it, but offers her appraisal that the lock is of exceptional quality
 	- Calvinus does not recognize it.
 - Calvinus is most interested in the On Verified Madness tome